 The fact that Edgar Allen Poe spent the last few years of his life in the Bronx should get you intrigued enough to move here, but if that doesn’t do it for you there are plenty other reasons.
-Country Club, Schuylerville, Fieldston, and Woodlawn Heights are great areas.
-If you need to commute to Manhattan, check out Riverdale and Bedford Park.
-These are where hard-working, middle-class, community-oriented people live.
-Rent might not be that much cheaper than Manhattan or SoHo, but you won’t be able to spit from one side of your apartment to the other either.
+Country Club, Schuylerville, Fieldston, and Throgg’s Neck are some of the best areas to live in the Bronx, and we’ll discuss a few other options later.
+These neighborhoods are where hard-working, middle-class, community-oriented people live.
+Rent might not be that much cheaper than Manhattan or Brooklyn, but you won’t be able to spit from one side of your apartment to the other either.

-Everything you need is right here in this neighborhood, so you do not have to worry about commuting out of the borough to go grocery shopping or to find happy hour at a cool pub.
+Everything you need is right here in the borough, so you don’t have to worry about commuting out of the borough to go grocery shopping or to find happy hour at a cool pub.

 - Shopping – You will find a variety of traditional and health food stores, including Garden Gourmet Market, Teitel Brothers Wholesale, Grocery Company, Foodtown, Barino’s Market, Aldi Food Market, and Apple Grocery and Deli.